Miscellaneous - Travel to the United States

 TSA suggests that you help prevent the need to break your locks by using a TSA recognized locking mechanism.
 These "special" locks can be opened by TSA using tools provided to us by the luggage industry members.
 You may wish to visit the TSA website http://www.tsa.gov/ for further information.

-Any passenger who believes he/she has been delayed or denied boarding; delayed or denied entry into the U.S. at a port of entry; or been subject to enhanced screening or inspection may seek redress through the DHS Traveler Redress Inquiry Program (DHS TRIP) at www.dhs.gov/trip.
+If you believe that you have been delayed or denied entry into the U.S. at a port of entry; or been subject to enhanced screening or inspection, you may seek redress through the DHS Traveler Redress Inquiry Program (DHS TRIP) at www.dhs.gov/trip.
 DHS TRIP provides a single portal for travelers to seek redress for adverse screening experiences and to resolve possible watch list misidentification issues.

 If you have left the United States and are still in possession of the I-94 or I-94W it is in your best interest to forward it to the appropriate authorities so that your record is corrected and that you do not experience any problems on future travel to the United States as a result.
 If the card is no longer in your possession, it is still possible to amend your departure record.
 More details.